rs76685252

 Variant summary

 The NM_000038.6(APC):c.647G>A(p.Arg216Gln) variant causes a missense, splice region change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.000028 in 1,606,644 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a benign outcome for this variant.
-15/23 in silico tools predict a benign outcome for this variant.
+15/24 in silico tools predict a benign outcome for this variant.
 3/3 splice prediction tools predict no significant impact on normal splicing.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R216G) has been classified as Likely benign.

 Frequency